 Prof. Engineer Architect & Founding Partner

 As co-founder of BOGDAN & VAN BROECK, Leo is advocating for an attractive, dense, and highly qualitative urban space, and is actively contributing to raising awareness on land-use beyond the world of architecture.
-Since 2016, Leo promotes the architectural quality of the built environment and advise public patrons in the design and realisation of buildings, public space, landscape and infrastructure as Flemish Government Architect (Vlaamse Bouwmeester).
+Since 2016, Leo promotes the architectural quality of the built environment and advise public patrons in the design and realisation of buildings, public space, landscape and infrastructure as Flemish Government Architect (Vlaams Bouwmeester).
 In 2019, upon request from the Belgian Youth for Climate movement, Leo coordinated a multidisciplinary Expert Panel aiming at strengthening environmental policies by providing scientific advice for the transition towards a more sustainable living environment.

 Thomas Rigby, FR

 Thomas graduated as an architect from the University of Westminster in London, after obtaining his Bachelor at the University of Wales and gaining professional experience in Berlin and London.
 In our team since 2009, Thomas has thoroughly overseen the design and execution of key projects including the reconversion of COOP in Anderlecht, the transformation of the Cosmopolitan in the centre of Brussels, or the development of our vision for densification, mixed-use and living quality in the European Quarter of Brussels.
 In parallel, his deep understanding of how our practice operates supports our office’s vision, design logics, operational organisation, and project acquisitions.